-References in this report (the "Quarterly Report") to "we," "us" or the "Company" refer to Waldencast Acquisition Corp.
+References in this Quarterly Report on Form 10-Q (this "Quarterly Report") to "we," "us" or the "Company" refer to Waldencast Acquisition Corp.
 References to our "management" or our "management team" refer to our officers and directors, and references to the "Sponsor" refer to Waldencast Long-Term Capital LLC.
-The following discussion and analysis of the Company's financial condition and results of operations should be read in conjunction with the unaudited condensed financial statements and the notes thereto contained elsewhere in this Quarterly Report.
-Certain information contained in the discussion and analysis set forth below includes forward-looking statements that involve risks and uncertainties.
+The following discussion and analysis of our financial condition and results of operations should be read in conjunction with the unaudited condensed financial statements and the notes thereto contained elsewhere in this Quarterly Report on Form 10-Q. Certain information contained in the discussion and analysis set forth below includes forward-looking statements that involve risks and uncertainties.